Frequently Asked Questions

 No, this will not affect the donor's ability to have children.
 All women are born with approximately 250,000 eggs.
 She is not "using up" her eggs.

 Most donors do not experience side effects.
 The possible side effects are similar to PMS (premenstrual syndrome).
-All of the potential side effects will be reviewed when you meet with us, provided to you in writing, and reviewed again at the fertility clinic.
+All of the potential side effects will be reviewed in detail when you meet with us, provided to you in writing, and reviewed again at the fertility clinic.

 No. The donor is given intravenous sedation so that she sleeps through the procedure.